5G and your IoT project

 Reliability and increased bandwidth make high quality, real-time broadcasting a possibility for media and individuals

-Ultra-low latency and reliability could enable mission critical applications such as remote surgery and connectivity for emergency services
+Ultra-low latency and reliability could enable mission critical eHealth use cases such as remote surgery and connectivity for emergency services

 Autonomous vehicles at scale will be enabled through vehicle to vehicle capabilities, EDGE computing and the high reliability of 5G